Nomadland: Accolades

-Nomadland won the Golden Lion at the Venice Film Festival, and also won the People's Choice Award at the Toronto International Film Festival.
+Nomadland won the Golden Lion at the Venice Film Festival and the People's Choice Award at the Toronto International Film Festival.
 It received four nominations at the 78th Golden Globe Awards, winning Best Motion Picture – Drama and Best Director; in winning the latter award, Zhao became the second woman and the first East Asian woman to do so.
-It received five nominations at the 36th Independent Spirit Awards and six nominations at the 26th Critics' Choice Awards, winning four awards including Best Picture, Best Director and Best Adapted Screenplay.
-At the 27th Screen Actors Guild Awards, McDormand received a nomination for Outstanding Performance by a Female Actor in a Leading Role.
+It received five nominations at the 36th Independent Spirit Awards and six at the 26th Critics' Choice Awards, winning four awards, including Best Picture, Best Director, and Best Adapted Screenplay.
+At the 27th Screen Actors Guild Awards, McDormand was nominated for Outstanding Performance by a Female Actor in a Leading Role.
 The film won the BAFTA Award for Best Film in 2021.
-The film received six nominations at the 93rd Academy Awards, winning Best Director (with Zhao becoming the second woman and first non-white woman to do so), Best Picture, and Best Actress awards in 2021.
-Both the National Board of Review and the American Film Institute named Nomadland as one of the top 10 films of 2020.
+It received six nominations at the 93rd Academy Awards, winning Best Director (with Zhao becoming the second woman and first nonwhite woman to do so), Best Picture, and Best Actress.
+Both the National Board of Review and the American Film Institute named Nomadland one of the top 10 films of 2020.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted the film's screenplay 97th in WGA's 101 Greatest Screenplays of the 21st Century (so far).